broadinstitute/wfl/docs/md/workflow-options.md

 ![](./assets/option-precedence.svg)

-The green "sources" are where you may optionally provide configuration via `workflow_options`, the white "sources" are where WFL may create and supply options by default, and the gray "sources" are outside of WFL's visibility but can still affect the result.
+The green "sources" are where you may optionally provide configuration via `options`, the white "sources" are where WFL may create and supply options by default, and the gray "sources" are outside of WFL's visibility but can still affect the result.